Statistical associating fluid theory: Overview

 SAFT is a Helmholtz energy term that can be used in equations of state that describe the thermodynamic and phase equilibrium properties of pure fluids and fluid mixtures.
 SAFT was developed using statistical mechanics.
 SAFT models the Helmholtz free energy contribution due to association, i.e. hydrogen bonding.
 SAFT can be used in combination with other Helmholtz free energy terms.
 Other Helmholtz energy contributions consider for example Lennard-Jones interactions, covalent chain-forming bonds, and association (interactions between segments caused by, for example, hydrogen bonding).
 SAFT has been applied to a wide range of fluids, including supercritical fluids, polymers, liquid crystals, electrolytes, surfactant solutions, and refrigerants.

 Development

 SAFT evolved from thermodynamic theories, including perturbation theories developed in the 1960s, 1970s, and 1980s by John Barker and Douglas Henderson, Keith Gubbins and Chris Gray, and, in particular, Michael Wertheim's first-order, thermodynamic perturbation theory (TPT1) outlined in a series of papers in the 1980s.

-SAFT was originally proposed in a 1990 paper titled "New reference equation of state for associating liquids" by Walter Chapman, Keith Gubbins, George Jackson, and Maciej Radosz, which, in 2007, was recognized by Industrial and Engineering Chemistry Research as one of the most highly cited papers of the previous three decades.
-SAFT improved on earlier, over-simplified theories, which were based on hard spherical molecules that do not associate, by focusing on molecular chain length and association.
+The SAFT equation of state was developed using statistical mechanical methods (in particular the perturbation theory of Wertheim) to describe the interactions between molecules in a system.
+The idea of a SAFT equation of state was first proposed by Walter G. Chapman and by Chapman et al. in 1988 and 1989.
+Many different versions of the SAFT models have been proposed, but all use the same chain and association terms derived by Chapman et al. One of the first SAFT papers (1990) titled "New reference equation of state for associating liquids" by Walter G. Chapman, Keith Gubbins, George Jackson, and Maciej Radosz, was recognized in 2007 by Industrial and Engineering Chemistry Research as one of the most highly cited papers of the previous three decades.
+SAFT is one of the first theories to accurately describe (in comparison with molecular simulation) the effects on fluid properties of molecular size and shape in addition to association between molecules.